deponte-designer/Eventify/README.md

 # Eventify

-Explore and discover your favourite music artists and bands or those you're eager to discover more about.
-Dive into music details and album artwork and check out their upcoming live gigs.
+Explore your favourite music artists and check out their upcoming live events at Eventify.

 ## Description